How to Have an Amazing Time in Nashville Without Spending Any Money

-If you prefer fine art, the 21C Museum Hotel maintains a large collection of modern art that it rotates between multiple properties around the South.
-The galleries at their Nashville location are open every day at no cost, and docent tours are offered every Thursday at 5:30.
 The Frist Art Museum doesn’t have a regular schedule of “free museum days,” but they do happen occasionally.
 Follow their social media to find out when can visit courtesy of generous sponsors.

 If you’ve ever seen your favorite band advertising a show using those cool old-school letterpress posters, odds are it came from Hatch Show Print, the iconic print shop that started out making handbills for minstrel shows and circuses.
 They used to market themselves by saying, “advertising without posters is like fishin’ without worms,” and since 1879, Hatch has designed and created thousands of artistic prints.
 Now located in the same building as the Country Music Hall of Fame, you can watch them working through large windows and shop for souvenirs at their excellent gift shop.
-You can also take a tour, but that’ll cost you $20.
+You can also take a tour, but that’ll cost you $22.

 The First Saturday Art Crawl is the chance to drop into multiple galleries around downtown and visit artists at work.
 No RSVP or admission is required; just show up and bop from place to place while enjoying some of the city’s finest boxed wines.
 You might even find something to hang over your couch to replace that tapestry from college.
 The WeHo Art Crawl also takes place on first Saturdays and features a host of galleries, easily walkable within a few blocks of the hip Wedgewood-Houston neighborhood.

 Since 1814, Presbyterians have been worshiping at the corner of Fourth Avenue and Church Street, even before the streets had those names.
-The Downtown Presbyterian Church was designed in the mid-1800s by William Strickland, the same architect behind the energy State Capitol.
+The Downtown Presbyterian Church was designed in the mid-1800s by William Strickland, the same architect behind the Tennessee State Capitol.
 Egyptian archaeological finds were all the rage during that epoch, filling the pages of Western media, so the architect settled on an Egyptian Revival style for the new church.
 Sanctuary walls and stained glass windows depict scenes of Egyptian life, complete with palm trees in the decidedly non-tropical climes of Nashville, and the exterior features a winged sun disk and lotus columns.
-The overall effect is striking and a little mind-bending, and guests are welcome to take guided sanctuary tours at noon on the second and fourth Fridays of the month.
+The overall effect is striking and a little mind-bending, and guests are welcome to take guided sanctuary tours at noon on the fourth Fridays of the month.

 Fort Negley was the largest inland stone fort constructed during the Civil War, looming above downtown Nashville.
 Built by the Union as a symbol of conquest after the Battle of Nashville, it is now an outdoor park with walking paths ringing the ruins of the walls of the old fort.
 Take an easy lap for some of the best panoramas of downtown and then make a stop in the visitors’ center to check out interactive exhibits that share the history of the site.